FrancescoFabiano/EFP/README.md

 ## Goal
 Realize an Epistemic Forward Planner that bases its concept on different states representations such as:
 - [x] *Kripke structure*
-- [ ] *possibilities*
+- [x] *possibilities*
 - [ ] *OBDDs*

-## The situation:
+## Current situation:
-- We have PG-EFP, an epistemic forward planner based on Kripke structure that also uses epistemic planning graph.

-## Problems:
-- Transition function is ok?
-Do we need to check the executability on every word?
-- What happen if an action is not executable accordingly to one of the fully observant agent but it is for others
-- Ontic generates duplicates?
+Implemented EFP v.
+2.0 that uses templatic e-States representations with relative templatic transition function.
+The planner is based on several scientific pubblications where are described the different semantics and tranisition functions.
+In particular we have the following configurations:
+-**eState:** *Kripke Structures*; **transition function:** *event based updates (mA\*)* (Baral et al. 2015, Le et al. 2018);
+-**eState:** *Kripke Structures*; **transition function:** *optimized event based updates* (Fabiano et al. 2020);
+-**eState:** *Possibilities*; **transition function:** *Iterative transition function mA^p* (Fabiano et al. 2019, Fabiano et al. 2020).

+Moreover the planner admits templatic heuristics usage.
+At the moment we implemented:
+- a complete (yet inefficient) version of the *Epistemic planning graph* introduced in (Le et al. 2018);
+- *number of satisfied goals* that possibly expands the original goal for a better scalability.

+## Future works and some ideas
+- Think about OBDDs.
+- More Heuristics.
 - Is announcement with false beliefs an ontic?
 It creates the world if it didn't exist. old semantic + ontic update for fully observant (sensing the same)

-## Future works
-- Encode the concept of possibility;
-- Prepare for dynamic programming exploiment.

-- Think about OBDDs.

-- Allow the planner to work with every the representation.

-- Heuristics.

-## Theorical ideas to study
 - If **ag_i** sees as partial **ag_y** announcing **phi** and **ag_i** thought that **ag_y** did not know **phi** how should **ag_i** react?
 - If **ag_i** sees as partial **ag_y** announcing **f** and **ag_i** knows **f** then
 	- **ag_i** believes that **ag_y** knows **f**; or